 What is Monopsony?

 Monopsony consists of a market condition that is heavily influenced by a single buyer.
-It is the opposite of monopoly – a market condition with only one seller.
+It is the opposite of a monopoly – a market condition with only one seller.
 In monopsonies, the buyer exerts a majority of control over the purchase of a good or a service, which gives them higher power during negotiations.

 Monopsonies are common in the labor market in situations where only one company is responsible for supplying a lot of jobs.
 Labor market monopsonies tend to be disadvantageous for workers since companies can negotiate for lower wages due to their power in the market.

 The diagram below illustrates a monopsonistic labor market, where only one company (the buyer) faces many workers looking for jobs (the sellers).

 As shown in the diagram, the marginal cost of labor increases with the quantity of labor hired.
 The marginal cost curve assumes a steeper slope than the labor supply curve due to the fact that increasing wages for each additional worker implies increasing the wages for all workers, so the cost increases faster than the quantity of labor employed.

 At the same time, the marginal revenue generated by each additional worker (which also forms the demand curve) falls, in accordance with the law of diminishing marginal returns.

 In such a case, the optimal quantity of labor for the supplier is Ql*, which is the quantity at which the marginal cost of labor equals the marginal revenue generated by it.
 At such quantity, the ideal wage would be w*, and there would be no deadweight loss.